Develop Emotional Intelligence for Effective Leadership

 Being self-aware of your emotions means being aware of how they impact not only your performance but also the performance of your employees.

 95% of people think they’re self-aware, but only 10-15% actually are, according to research by organisational psychologist Tasha Eurich.
-The research also found that working with team members that weren’t self-aware cut the team’s success in half and led to increased stress and decreased motivation.
+The research also found that working with team members who weren’t self-aware cut the team’s success in half and led to increased stress and decreased motivation.

-The most effective way to assess your self-awareness in a business setting, is to evaluate your performance and then compare it with the opinions of your manager, colleagues and employees.
+The most effective way to assess your self-awareness in a business setting is to evaluate your performance and then compare it with the opinions of your manager, colleagues and employees.

 Self-management